pmkruyen/dearscholar/app/filestructure.md

 ## Configuration
 To configure Dearscholar, nine tables need to be set up in a secured database (such as mysql) on a secured server.
-The tables, variables (in the columns), and settings or respondents' data (in the rows).
+The tables include variables (in the columns) and specific settings or respondents' data (in the rows).
 In this section, these nine tables are described.

 ### 1) authentication table
 An table with the following columns, settings are stored for a single respondent on each row: